Hochschild Cohomology of the Fukaya Category via Floer Cohomology with Coefficients: Real toric Lagrangians

 given by $Z_j \mapsto \PSS(h_j)$.
-By \ref{HF4} we can replace the $R$ on the left with $\kk$, if we make the left-hand side into an $R$-algebra by letting $Z^{A\mod 2} \in R$ act as $\prod_j Z_j^{\langle A, H_j \rangle}$.
-Then \eqref{eqQHR} tells us that we can replace the domain with $\QH^*_R(X)$, and by \ref{HF1} the resulting map is an isomorphism.
+By~$\ref{HF4}$, we can replace the $R$ on the left with $\kk$, if we make the left-hand side into an $R$-algebra by letting $Z^{A\mod 2} \in R$ act as $\prod_j Z_j^{\langle A, H_j \rangle}$.
+Then~\eqref{eqQHR} tells us that we can replace the domain with $\QH^*_R(X)$, and by $\ref{HF1}$ the resulting map is an isomorphism.
 This map is our $\calD_R$.
-By construction, it is the unique $R$-algebra homomorphism $\QH^*_R(X) \to \HF^*_R(\bL, \bL)$ sending each $H_j$ to $\PSS(h_j)$. \end{proposition} \begin{proof} \ref{HF1} For this we follow Haug, who proves the analogous result over $\kk$ \cite[Theorem A(i)]{Haug}.
-We compute $\HF^*_R(\bL, \bL)$ using a pearl model with a perfect Morse function, as in \cref{propRealToricH}, and the standard toric complex structure $J_\mathrm{std}$.
-Transversality can be achieved by appropriate perturbation of the Morse function and metric; see \cite[Section 7.2]{Haug}.
-The differential counts pearly trajectories, and there is a $\ZZ/2$-action on these by reflecting discs using the antisymplectic involution $\tau : X \to X$ given by complex conjugation on homogeneous coordinates (this fixes $L$ pointwise and is antiholomorphic with respect to $J_\mathrm{std}$).
-Since the $R$ weights are unaffected by this reflection (a disc and its reflection have the same boundary class in $\rH_1(L; \ZZ/2)$), and we are working in characteristic $2$, all contributions cancel except those coming from fixed points of the action.
-These fixed points are precisely trajectories containing no discs (see \cite[Proposition 4.29]{SmithPlatonic}), i.e.~Morse trajectories, but these cancel because the Morse function is perfect.
+By construction, it is the unique $R$-algebra homomorphism $\QH^*_R(X) \to \HF^*_R(\bL, \bL)$ sending each $H_j$ to $\PSS(h_j)$. \end{Proposition} \begin{proof} \ref{HF1} For this, we follow Haug, who proved the analogous result for $\HF^*\bigl(\LL, \LL\bigr)$ \cite[Theorem~A\,(i)]{Haug}.
+We compute $\HF^*_R(\bL, \bL)$ using a pearl model with a perfect Morse function, as~in Proposition~\ref{propRealToricH}, and with the standard toric complex structure $J_\mathrm{std}$.
+Transversality can be achieved by appropriate perturbation of the Morse function and metric; see \cite[Section~7.2]{Haug}.
+The differential counts pearly trajectories, and there is a $\ZZ/2$-action on these by reflecting discs using the antisymplectic involution $\tau \colon X \to X$ given by complex conjugation on homogeneous coordinates.
+Note that this reflection map $\tau$ fixes $L$ pointwise and is antiholomorphic with respect to $J_\mathrm{std}$.
+A disc and its reflection under $\tau$ have the same boundary class in $\rH_1(L)$---recall the implicit $\ZZ/2$ coefficients---so they are counted with the same $R$ weight.
+Since we are working in characteristic $2$, we conclude that all contributions to the pearly differential cancel with their reflections, except those coming from fixed points of the action.
+These fixed points are precisely trajectories containing no discs (see \cite[Proposition~4.29]{SmithPlatonic}), i.e., Morse trajectories, but these collectively cancel out because the Morse function is perfect.
 So the differential vanishes, and we get